Lynching of George Armwood: Details of the crime

-On October 16, 1933, a 71-year-old woman named Mary Denston was assaulted walking home from the post office in Princess Anne by a young black man.
+On October 16, 1933, a 71-year-old woman named Mary Denston was assaulted while walking home from the post office in Princess Anne by a young black man.
 Denston identified her assailant as 23-year-old George Armwood, a laborer who lived near Pocomoke City, in the southern portion of Worcester County.
 Police found Armwood at the home of his employer, John Richardson.
 Armwood's mother who lived nearby was quoted as stating that the police beat her son in a field across from her home so profusely, that she felt he might be dead already from the beating.
 Expecting additional violence against Armwood, this time by angry white residents, the police took Armwood to the jail in Salisbury.
 After an angry crowd gathered at the Salisbury jail, Armwood was relocated to the jail in Cecil County and then again to Baltimore County.

 Judge Robert F. Duer and State's Attorney John Robins assured Governor Albert Ritchie that if George Armwood were to return to the Eastern Shore of Maryland, his safety would be guaranteed.
 In the early morning of October 17, Armwood was returned to Princess Anne.

 Maryland State Police Captain Edward McKim Johnson was fearful that mob violence would erupt and requested that Armwood be again removed from Princess Anne.
 Robins declined that request.
 Governor Ritchie consulted with Maryland Attorney General William Preston Lane, Jr. to determine if the state could overrule Robins and remove Armwood.
 Lane determined that for Ritchie to do so would require the declaration of martial law.